Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Value function estimation via Stochastic Flow Maps

 \textbf{Denoiser approximation.} For standard flow and diffusion models the value function is unfortunately \emph{intractable}.
 The reason for this is that sampling from the posterior $p_{1|t}$ requires simulating a trajectory of an SDE \citep{song2020score, ho2020denoising} or ODE \citep{holderrieth2025glass}, which is too expensive.
 For this reason, most methods revert to a simple approximation of the posterior $p_{1|t}$ via the denoiser

 However, it is well-known that this approximation is highly biased, e.g. leading to the so-called \emph{Jensen gap} in the context of linear inverse problems \citep{chung2022diffusion}.
-This makes many inference-time adaptation methods inaccurate, requires elaborate manual hyperparameter tuning, and limits applicability to simple rewards.
+This makes many inference-time adaptation methods inaccurate, and limits applicability to simple rewards.

 \textbf{Our approach.} In this work, we revisit the value function estimation problem.
 Instead of reverting to approximations, our goal is to find both (1) consistent (i.e. statistically accurate) and (2) efficient estimators using flow maps.
-Current sampling with flow maps is \emph{deterministic}, the next point $x_r=X_{t,r}(x_t)$ is completely determined by $x_r$.
+Current sampling with flow maps is \emph{deterministic}, the next point $x_{t'}=X_{t,t'}(x_t)$ is completely determined by $x_t$.
 However, to truly estimate the value function, we need to take into account \emph{all} possible futures.
 In other words, we \textbf{require stochasticity for exploration}.
-This motivates our approach: \begin{myframe} \textbf{Goal 1.} Estimate the value function $V_t^r(x_t)$ and its gradient $\nabla_{x_t}V_t^r(x_t)$ efficiently at inference-time for arbitrary rewards by constructing stochastic flow maps. \end{myframe} Further, we also construct stochastic flow maps for another reason: SMC and search methods construct search trees by stochastic transitions allowing to explore different branches.
+This motivates our approach: \begin{myframe} \textbf{Goal 1.} Estimate the value function $V_t(x_t)$ and its gradient $\nabla_{x_t}V_t(x_t)$ efficiently at inference-time for arbitrary rewards by constructing stochastic flow maps. \end{myframe} Further, we also construct stochastic flow maps for another reason: SMC and search methods construct search trees by stochastic transitions allowing to explore different branches.
 We want to construct search trees more efficiently: \begin{myframe} \textbf{Goal 2.} Construct stochastic flow maps that enable fast sampling of stochastic Markov transitions for efficient search and SMC. \end{myframe} Next, we present 2 stochastic flow map designs: (1) \emph{Posterior Diamond Maps} and (2) \emph{Weighted Diamond Maps}.